 The residential area to the south of the downtown core, the West End’s shopping tends to be focused around Davie Village, the heart of which is at Davie and Bute streets and it radiates out from there.
 This is also the heart of Vancouver’s gay and lesbian community, so expect a diverse mix of residents shopping among the ubiquitous rainbow flags and pink bus shelters.
 The shops in this lively neighbourhood mainly cater to the everyday needs of the local residents (read: there are plenty of grocery stores), but you’ll also find cool bookstores, adult shops, and fashionable clothing boutiques.

 The downtown blocks bordered by Burrard, Howe, Hastings and Georgia streets is a surprising treasure trove of unique stores, high-end fashion retailers and invaluable services.
 The area is right by the financial district, so you’ll find that many of your fellow shoppers are business-types on their lunch break and people grabbing a gift or bouquet after work.
 It’s very close to many of the downtown Vancouver hotels as well as the cruise ship terminal at Canada Place, making it a convenient area to shop if you’re limited on time.
-Both the Waterfront Centre Shops and Royal Centre Mall offer a great mix of fashion, plus services like a post office, drug store, ATM machines, newsstands and souvenirs, making them perfect for one-stop shopping.
+The Waterfront Centre Shops offer a great mix of fashion, plus services like a post office, drug store, ATM machines, newsstands and souvenirs, making it the perfect destination for one-stop shopping.

 The downtown portion of Granville Street, from the waterfront on the north side of the peninsula south to the Granville Bridge is arguably the city’s most important thoroughfare.
 As a main artery for many of the public buses, this area sees a lot of foot traffic at all times of the day, which has lured plenty of big retail names.
 Undoubtedly, the biggest shopping draw on Granville Street is the Pacific Centre mall, anchored by three department stores including Canada’s high-end Holt Renfrew, and the upscale Nordstrom from the U.S. The mall runs three city blocks, much of it underground, and specializes in fashion brands.
 Outside of the mall, you’ll find other retail shopping as you head south along Granville, mainly clustered from Georgia to Smithe.
 Your best bets are big brand fashions, but there are also a few spots to pick up consumer electronics as well.